Search your current plugin/theme/core files for keywords from admin. A 3rd party plugin bugfixers dream.

 How can I edit files with unsupported extensions?

 By default Wordpress limits the editable extensions for files in the inbuilt editor.
-The default extensions are: php, txt, text, js, css, html, htm, xml, inc, include If you want to change which files extensions you can edit you can do so this way:
+If you want to change which files extensions you can edit you can do so this way:

 Perform a search from an editor page and the WP BugBot plugin sidebar will appear.
 Click on Plugin Options and you will see a list of editable extensions.
 Add the extensions (comma separated) that you want to the list and click Save.
 Files with these extensions should now be editable with the Wordpress internal editor.